benroberts999/ampsci/doc/tutorial.md

 ./ampsci
 ```

-No calculation was performed, however, some intructions should be printed to the screen.
-These should serve as a reminder if you forget any of the commands we will look at blow.
+No calculation was performed, however, some instructions should be printed to the screen.
+These should serve as a reminder if you forget any of the commands we will look at below.
 You can also run:

 ```bash
 ./ampsci -h
 ```

 which will print the same, along with some more detailed 'help' information.
-You can ingore this output for now, as we'll work through the basic examples.
+You can ignore this output for now, as we'll work through the basic examples.

 Now, try the following, which should print the current _version_ info (including the git commit hash, if you're using git).
 You can use this to check which exact version of the code you are running.
 This is also automatically printed when you run any calculation.